Skip to main content

 • If you select Apply to all, Photoroom will:

-• Keep the changes you made to the last batch image that you edited
+• Only keep the changes you made to the last batch image that you edited

 • Apply those changes to all images in the batch

-• Lose any changes you made to earlier batch images in the sequence.
+• Discard any different changes that you made to earlier images in the sequence.

 • If you don't select Apply to all, Photoroom will: